 God Loved Me Out of My Pit of Destruction

-Throughout my rebellious years, God continually wooed me.
+Throughout my rebellious years, God continually wooed me and showed me that he loved me.
 I mostly resisted his advances.
 He was persistent, though – unwilling to let me go without a fight.

 Over the course of several years, God softened my heart.
 Progress was slow.
 God was patient.
 My choice patterns shifted.
 More and more, I chose light over darkness.